d0u9/youtube-dl-webui/README.md

 # Docker image

 There also exists a docker image to easy the deployment.
-Check [HERE] for more.
+Check [HERE][4] for more.

 ---